 An autobiography is a recreation of your life that attempts to mention all of its important people, places, dates, and events, from the beginning to the present day.

 A memoir, on the other hand, is look at the inner you, at your thoughts and emotions during a challenging, changing, or otherwise interesting portion of your life.

 There is certainly some overlap between these two genres, but they are not same thing.
 Take some time to think about what you want to cover in your book, then decide whether it’s best presented as a memoir or an autobiography.

 For more on this, see “Autobiography or Memoir?”

 The best tip of all for writing a memoir is simply write, write, and write some more.

 Don’t worry if you haven’t tracked down all the information you need, if you haven’t completely laid out your story, if you’re not sure you can do it, or if what you’re producing isn’t perfect.

 Just keep writing.
 Most problems will eventually sort themselves out.

 Many times, your theme will become sharper as you write, or a new and better theme will emerge.
-You may come to realize that a certain story doesn’t work as well as you thought it would – and another one works better.
+You may come to realize that a certain story doesn’t work as well as you thought it would and another one works better.

 Enjoy the journey!
-It’s a wonderful opportunity to learn about yourself, your development and life in general.
+It’s a wonderful opportunity to learn about yourself, your development, and life in general.
 If that’s all you do, you will have accomplished something wonderful.